saib2418/droneflightgraphs/README.md

 <img src="graph_image/fig1.png" width ="100%">  |  <img src="graph_image/table1.png" width ="100%">

 <p>
 Figure 2 plots Battery Voltage Drop vs Total Flight Time of the drones to see at what voltage drop and time a drone failed or succeeded.
-Figure 3 zooms in on the time stamps where the most failed flights occured.
+Figure 3 zooms in on the time stamps where the most failed flights occurred.
 </p>

   Figure 2                 |  Figure 3